mlinreallife/blog/content/posts/streamlit.md

 - A large and active community.

 This tool is built for data scientists and data science.
 It is helpful for simple pages, demo pages and simple predictions.

-I experienced it to build a demo page to give a prediction.
-It is supposed to be useful to represent data too, but I didn't try that.

 ## Disadvantages:
 - As always, these kinds of tools are not very flexible.
 This is not the purpose though.